ghackenberg/CADdrive/tasks/firebase_migration_plan.md

 5. Adapting NestJS application for deployment on Cloud Functions.
 6. Migrating MQTT to Firebase real-time solutions.
 7. Migrating rendering background jobs to Cloud Functions.
+8. Refactor the frontend application to work with the new Firebase backend.